MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/includes/how-to/compressed-audio-input/go.md

 ## GStreamer configuration

-Speech SDK can use [GStreamer](https://gstreamer.freedesktop.org) to handle compressed audio.
+The Speech SDK can use [GStreamer](https://gstreamer.freedesktop.org) to handle compressed audio.
 For licensing reasons, GStreamer binaries aren't compiled and linked with the Speech SDK.
-You need to install several dependencies and plug-ins.
+You need to install some dependencies and plug-ins.

 [!INCLUDE [Linux](gstreamer-linux.md)]